 The Capital Intern Program (in Lansing)

 Examples of local placements have included more than 400 different internships in 59 geographical locations, mostly in southwestern Michigan.
-The types of these internships can be categorized as placement with general management (38 cities and counties), elected officials, health and human services, administration of justice, offices at Western Michigan University, and miscellaneous local Kalamazoo internships such as the Arts Council of Greater Kalamazoo, Housing Resources Incorporated, the Independent Business Association, the Kalamazoo Center for Independent Living, Planned Parenthood, United Auto Workers and the W.E.
-Upjohn Institute for Employment Research.
+The types of these internships can be categorized as placement with general management, elected officials, health and human services, and miscellaneous local Kalamazoo internships such as the Arts Council of Greater Kalamazoo and Housing Resources Incorporated.

 Internships in Washington, D.C.